Service design

-The design team is a creative driving force within a consistent system.
-Our goal is to make all City services accessible, humane, and better for all who use them.
+Civic design is crucial in improving Reykjavík residents' experience with the public system.
+The goal is to make all City services accessible, human-centered, and better for all users.
 The projects are varied but mostly focus on identifying challenges, changing practices and culture, rethinking internal processes, and—as needed—designing digital solutions.

 So, is this all digital?

-It's important to remember that service transformation is not inherently digital, although digital solutions can certainly improve service.
+It's important to note that service design and transformation are not inherently digital, although digital solutions can certainly improve services.
 The work is primarily about making people's lives easier and prioritizing the user's voice by first talking to the actual users of the service and then implementing.

 What is a service?